KChen-lab/Monopogen/README.md

 python  ${path}/src/Monopogen.py  preProcess -b bam.lst -o out  -a ${path}/apps -t 8

 ```
-After running the `preProcess` module, there will be bam files after quality controls in the folder `out/Bam/` which will be used for downstream SNV calling.
+After running the `preProcess` module, there will be bam files after quality controls in the folder `out/Bam/` used for downstream SNV calling.

 ### Germline SNV calling ###